 To say that Indians love their cricket would be a criminal understatement – the sport is practically a religion here.

-And Arun Jaitley Stadium (formally called) Feroz Shah Kotla Stadium), located just south of the sprawling Shantivan park, is the perfect place to catch a match if you’re lucky enough to be in town when one’s on.
+And Arun Jaitley Stadium (formally called) Feroz Shah Kotla Stadium), located just south of the sprawling Shantivan Park, is the perfect place to catch a cricket league match if you’re lucky enough to be in town when one’s on.

 13 – See what’s on near Connaught Place

-One of Delhi’s most popular tourist attractions, Connaught Place – otherwise known as Rajiv Chowk – is a bustling commercial and business neighbourhood in the heart of the city centre that dishes up its fair share of tourist entertainment.
+One of Delhi’s most popular tourist attractions, Connaught Place – otherwise known as Rajiv Chowk – is a bustling commercial and business neighborhood in the heart of the city center that dishes up its fair share of tourist entertainment.

 Named after Prince Arthur, the first Duke of Connaught (and third son of Queen Victoria), this large circular complex was built in 1931 and has evolved dramatically over the years to now host shops, restaurants, hotels, movie theatres, bazaars and offices.